th3hamburgler/ember-ux-sauce/tests/dummy/app/templates/docs/sass/variables.md

 ## 1. The Grid

+Futher info on spacing customisation & the utility helper classes can be found on [sass > utility classes](/docs/sass/utility-classes) page.

 ```
 // The grid baseline dimension used thoughout the app
 $baseline: 25px;

 // The default browser font-size used to convert units to rem
 $root-fs: 16px;

+// By default the spacing scale is shared by padding, margin, width & height
+// This default spacing applies to all media querys (mobile first)
+$defaultSpacing: 0.5!default;

+// The $spacing hash can be used to apply different spacing at
+// different media queries.
+$spacing: (
+  "tablet": 1,
+)
+!default;
 ```

 ## 2. Media Queries